greyatom-school/the-minerva-project/FEWD/sprint_4/1. End to end development workflow/Assessment Quiz.md

 b.
 Upgrade

 c.
-Requirement analysis [Correct answer]
+Requirement analysis

 d.
 Bug fixing

-7. An iterative process in which system requirements are converted to a working system that is continually revised through close interaction between user and analyst is calledâ€¦
+7. An iterative process in which system requirements are converted to a working system that is continually revised through close interaction between user and analyst is called…

 a.
 Waterfall model.

 b.
 Iterative model.

 c.
 Spiral model.
-[Correct answer]

 8. Which of the following SDLC methods are NOT good to be used if the requirements are not fixed?